7 Cape Breton Waterfalls to visit this Winter

 This is an exceptionally scenic area of steep and humid river canyons, hardwood forests, highland barrens and a 60ft waterfall!
 It encompasses one of the last relatively large tracts of intact Acadian forests in the Bras d’Or Lake watershed.

-Getting There: Highway 105 to Waycobah and/or Nyanza.
+Getting There: Highway 105 to Wagmatcook.
 Take the Humes Rear Rd and park at the end of it near the modern building and baseball field.
 Start the first 3km of the trail is the continuation of the Humes Rear Rd as it becomes narrower and ultimately an ATV/ snowmobile trail.

 A 9km hike along trails used by generations of hikers and anglers along the North River to the highest waterfalls in Nova Scotia.
 At 104ft, the North River Falls is a spectacular destination to visit.

 Getting There: From Baddeck, travel 18km north along HWY105 and turn left onto the Cabot Trail at St. Anns (Next to the Lobster Gallery, towards the Gaelic College).
 Follow this winding road FOR 17.8km and turn left onto Oregon Road, just past the North River bridge.
 Follow this road to its conclusion, 3.7km, and park at the North River Provincial Park.

 Gaelic for ‘White Water’, Uisge Ban (ish-ka-ban) Falls has a four-kilometre trail that passes through a hardwood forest comprised largely of maple, birch and beech woods; and leads to this 50ft waterfall.
 Uisge Ban is a section of the longer Falls Brook, which flows into the North Branch Baddeck River and eventually to the Bras d’Or Lake.